KHowarth422/TinyPIC/README.md

 ## How to Use:

 1. Clone GitHub repository via git clone https://github.com/KHowarth422/TinyPIC.git
 2. Generate a CSV of particles (see "Particles CSV Format" below)
+3. run a driver script: >> python driver.py
+4. Enter the the grid size when prompted
+5. Enter the desired number of particles when prompted
+6. Enter the time-step when prompted
+7. Select the CSV file prompt created in 2. when file browser pops up
+8. View simulated plots and animation

 ## Particles CSV Format

-All CSV files containing particle data should be set up with three columns and any desired number of rows.
+- All CSV files containing particle data should be set up with three columns and any desired number of rows.
 The first row should contain the headers associated with a particle's ID, position, and velocity.
 Each subsequent row contains the associated data for each particle.
 The particle ID must be a string and the position and velocity can be integer or float values.

-Below, we include a sample CSV set-up for 6 particles:
+- Below, we include a sample CSV set-up for 6 particles:

 | ParticleID | Position | Velocity |